 FLUIDS & FULL LIQUIDS: Start with liquids and "full liquids", such as jello, sherbert, pudding, ice cream, yogurt (See Appendix B).
-Once these are tolerated - usually within the first 12 hours after surgery - offer a few mechanical soft food "bites" early on.
+Once these are tolerated - usually within the first 12 hours after surgery - then if is OK to offer a few mechanical soft food "bites" early on.